Tuesday Weld: Early career

-Acting

 Weld's mother secured her an agent using her résumé from modeling.
 She made her acting debut on television at the age of 12, and her feature film debut that year in a bit role in the 1956 Alfred Hitchcock crime drama The Wrong Man.

-In 1956 Weld played the lead in Rock, Rock, Rock, which featured record promoter Alan Freed and singers Chuck Berry, Frankie Lymon, and Johnny Burnette.
+In 1956, Weld played the lead in Rock, Rock, Rock, which featured record promoter Alan Freed and singers Chuck Berry, Frankie Lymon, and Johnny Burnette.
 In the film Connie Francis performed the vocals for Weld's singing parts.

-On TV she appeared in an episode of Goodyear Playhouse, "Backwoods Cinderella".
+On TV, she appeared in an episode of Goodyear Playhouse, "Backwoods Cinderella".
 She understudied on Broadway in The Dark at the Top of the Stairs.

 Weld was cast in a supporting role in the Paul Newman–Joanne Woodward comedy Rally Round the Flag, Boys!
 (1958), made by 20th Century Fox.
 At Paramount Pictures, Weld was in The Five Pennies (1959), playing the daughter of Danny Kaye, who called Weld "15 going on 27".
 She guest-starred a number of times on The Adventures of Ozzie and Harriet (1958–59).
 She appeared in 77 Sunset Strip with Efrem Zimbalist Jr., in the 1959 episode, "Secret Island".